 Why Kaydi loves them

 For wet, mucky, cold winter days, Korkers’ Neo Flex Thermo booties are possibly the most comfortable waterproof boots I’ve ever worn.
 The cushy fleece-lined interior is more reminiscent of a pair of cozy slippers than rugged outdoor shoes.
-They were invaluable in keeping my feet warm and dry during a long snowy weekend road trip in Yellowstone National Park this October that I felt otherwise unprepared for.
+They were invaluable in keeping my feet warm and dry during a snowy long weekend road trip in Yellowstone National Park this October that I felt otherwise unprepared for.
 The cushioning kept me comfortable during hikes, while the Kling-On Grip outsoles held firm on slippery boardwalks while other geyser gazers slid past.

 Bottom line